Pumpkin Crafts // How to Make Copper Leaf Pumpkins

 Assorted paint brushes

-I thought about using real pumpkins but decided I didn’t want to go to the trouble of making these copper leaf pumpkins if they weren’t going to last.
+I considered using real pumpkins, but I decided I didn’t want to make these copper leaf pumpkins if they wouldn’t last.

-The metal leaf comes in a stack and you can see here how thin it really is!
+The metal leaf comes in a stack; you can see how thin it is!
 You want to wear gloves so you don’t leave fingerprints or stick to the metal.
 It is much easier to handle with gloves.

-When you handle the leaf, be sure to use the paper inserts so it doesn’t tear.
-(And if it does tear don’t worry.
-You will use plenty of small pieces and you have plenty!)
+When you handle the leaf, use the paper inserts so it doesn’t tear.
+(And if it does tear, don’t worry – you will use plenty of small pieces, and you have plenty!)

 Step One – Apply Adhesive